mishioo/zeetoo/README.md

 - supplemented sdf_to_gjf default values and help message
 - fixed typo in sdf_to_gjf CLI ("sufix" -> "suffix")
 - enabled specifying coordinates' precision in sdf_to_gjf
+- enhanced handling of link0 commands by sdf_to_gjf

 ## v.0.1.2